 Short-term chartering of cruise ferries Silja Europa and Romantika

 In late September, the Group signed short-term agreement for cruise ferry Silja Europa to provide accommodation for the COP26 event in Glasgow, Scotland from 17 October to 17 November 2021.
 In addition, cruise ferry Romantika will be joining the event to provide accommodation for the period of 15 October to 15 November 2021.

 In October 2021, one new restaurant was opened in Lithuania.
 The Group continues preparations for opening additional Burger King restaurants in 2021.
 In the last quarter of the year altogether four new Burger King restaurants are planned to be opened in Latvia and Lithuania.

 Short-term outlook of vaccination against COVID-19

 The Group’s earnings are not generated evenly throughout the year.
 The summer period is the high season in the Group’s operations.
 In management’s opinion and based on prior experience most of the Group’s earnings are generated during the summer (June-August).
-However, this year, dependent on situation with the cross-border travelling, the period may extend to autumn.
+However, this year, dependent on situation with the vaccinations and cross-border travelling, the period may extend to autumn.